California Senate Bill 79: Effective date and enforcement

-The law comes into effect in local agencies on July 1, 2026 (unless a local agency adopts an HCD-compliant implementing ordinance or local transit-oriented development alternative plan prior to the effective date), while implementation of SB 79 in unincorporated areas of a county would be delayed until the 7th Regional Housing Needs Assessment allocation cycle in 2031.
-In addition, implementation of SB 79 in station areas which have at least 50% of SB 79 eligibility in 6th Cycle rezoning, as well as in various sensitive areas (historic districts, low resource areas and fire- or sea level rise-prone areas), would be delayed until one year following adoption of the 7th Cycle, provided that the local agency has adopted an ordinance indicating the site’s exclusion.
+The law came into effect in local agencies on July 1, 2026 (unless a local agency adopted an HCD-compliant implementing ordinance or local transit-oriented development alternative plan (TODAP) prior to the effective date), while implementation of SB 79 in unincorporated areas of a county has been delayed until the 7th Regional Housing Needs Assessment allocation cycle in 2031.
+In addition, implementation of SB 79 in station areas which have at least 50% of SB 79 eligibility in 6th Cycle rezoning, as well as in various sensitive areas (historic districts, low resource areas and fire- or sea level rise-prone areas), would be delayed until one year following adoption of the 7th Cycle, provided that the local agency has adopted an ordinance indicating the site's exclusion.
+Compliance by local governments is monitored by the California Department of Housing and Community Development (HCD), which preclears TODAPs prior to implementation.

-Within urban transit counties, SB 79 will apply in full to any station which is fully planned or under construction by January 1, 2026, including to Orange County upon completion of the OC Streetcar, slated for Q1 2026.
+Within urban transit counties, SB 79 will apply in full to any station which is fully planned or under construction by January 1, 2026, including to Orange County upon completion of the OC Streetcar, slated for Q1 2027.
 SB 79 will only apply partially to any county which fully plans a minimum 16th rail station and achieves urban transit county status after January 1, 2026, with only heavy rail, light rail, and eligible commuter rail stations being covered to the exclusion of BRT stations.

 The HCD shall be responsible for enforcement of compliance, and is empowered to suspend any non-compliant local implementing ordinance.
 The HCD may refer any local government found in violation of SB 79 to the Attorney General of California for prosecution.
 The Attorney General may also levy a fine of $10,000-$50,000 per month upon the offending local government until the HCD finds the local government in compliance.